 For your appointment I will ask you to bring identity documents (passport or driving licence and bank statement or utility bill) for my records.

 I must also check that you understand the documents that you need to be notarised.
 Notaries do not generally give advice about the meaning or effect of a document or transaction as this is the job of the foreign lawyer or agent providing the documents.

 I can also advise whether your document will need to be sent to the Foreign Office or to individual embassies for legalisation, the cost of this and how long this will take.

 How much will it cost me?

-My minimum fee for notarial appointments is £80, but the cost is often more and will depend on the number and complexity of the documents.
+My minimum fee for notarial appointments is £80 plus VAT, but the cost is often more and will depend on the number and complexity of the documents.
 I will give you a final estimate of my fees before I begin any work for you.
-In addition, VAT at 20% is chargeable on all my fees.
+VAT at 20% is chargeable on all my fees.

 Some documents require legalisation before they will be accepted for use in the receiving jurisdiction by obtaining an apostille through the UK Foreign and Commonwealth Office and, for some countries, additional legalisation is required through the relevant embassy or consulate.
 Either before or at our meeting I will obtain an estimate for the cost of legalisation, including agent’s fees and postage to and from the legalising authority.